JackDca/Mailpilewiki/FAQ-Feature-Requests.md

 Perhaps, but we are not excited about Apple's App Store policies as well as their known involvement with the NSA.

-### I'd like to write a MailPile app...
+### I'd like to write a Mailpile app...
 Can I do that?

 Sure you can.
 But realize that you're writing with pre-alpha code or alpha code.